country-regions/react-country-region-selector/README.md

 - `1.0.3` - Jan 2, 2016 - updated country-region-data, repo link fix.
 - `1.0.2` - October 16, 2016 - Fix issue where source-data.js in lib had no country data.
 - `1.0.0` - July 1, 2016 - initial version.

+<a name="tests"></a>
+### Tests

+The Jest/Enzyme unit tests are found in the `src/tests` folder.
+The repo is hooked up to Travis CI to automatically run the tests for each commit.

 <a name="thanks"></a>